javatlacati/swiplwebtut/webspanish.md

 Esta sección usa le archivo quasiquotes_example.pl
 =====

-At this point those of you in the template camp are probably running in circles, screaming and shouting, thinking that the only escape from Jan's strange formatting for html is to abandon ship and use simple-template, or ignore the warnings liberally plastered about the +\[ ]+ format.
+At this point those of you in the template camp are probablemente running in circles, screaming and shouting, thinking that the only escape from Jan's strange formatting for html is to abandon ship and use simple-template, or ignore the warnings liberally plastered about the +\[ ]+ format.

 Have no fear, quasiquotes are here.